Scuba School and Family Dive Center Belize

 3.

-What are the depths for the local dive sites?
+What are the depths of the local dive sites?

-Here in the Belize Barrier Reef, we are lucky enough to have a wide range of depths for diving.
-Depths can range anywhere from 20ft to 130ft.
+Here on the Belize Barrier Reef, we are lucky enough to have a wide range of depths for diving.
+Depths can range anywhere from 20ft (ca. 6 m) to 130ft (ca. 40 m).

 4.